jgussman/CHIP/src/README.md

 3. Once configured, run the following commands in your anaconda prompt `conda activate chip` then while you are in the root directory of the CHIP run `python src/CHIP.py`

 4. Once step 3 is finished, you can look in `data/chip_runs` folder to find the results of preprocessing.

+1. You must have file that contains the abudances of the stars you would like to train The Cannon on.
+The first column must be an identifier and the IDs should match up with the non-HIRES column in the next step.
+Example: [stellar_parameters.csv](https://github.com/jgussman/CHIP/blob/updated/data/spocs/stellar_parameters.csv)

 5. To train The Cannon, make the following changes to `src/config.json`, make sure you change The Cannon's run parameter to your specific run folder name.